alvinc80/ITI110-Final-Proj/README.md

-# ITI110-datasets-repo
+# ITI110-Final-Proj
-Datasets used for ITI110 project
+Files used for ITI110 project